Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Established in 2008, LiveWell Douglas County is a cross-sectoral community coalition that works to improve the health and well-being of residents of Lawrence and Douglas County.
 Since 2013, LiveWell has served as the primary convener of the Douglas County Community Health Plan’s efforts to improve nutrition, food security, physical activity and a healthy-built environment for all county residents.

-LiveWell Douglas County's achievements since its inception include the founding of WorkWell Lawrence and Lawrence Complete Streets, establishment of marathon clubs at local schools, establishment and growth of summer food programs across Douglas County, building trails at Eudora Elementary School, establishment and growth of Double Up Food Bucks, introduction of FuelGood to bring healthy foods and beverage options to public spaces, increased food recovery and redistribution efforts, and creation of the Lawrence Loop.
+LiveWell Douglas County’s achievements since its inception include the founding of WorkWell Douglas County and Lawrence Complete Streets, establishment of marathon clubs at local schools, establishment and growth of summer food programs across Douglas County, building trails at Eudora Elementary School, establishment and growth of Double Up Food Bucks, introduction of FuelGood to bring healthy foods and beverage options to public spaces, increased food recovery and redistribution efforts, and creation of the Lawrence Loop.